'Maybe It Will Destroy Everything': Pakistan's Melting Glaciers Cause Alarm

 That summer was already troubling, said Banno.
 The handmade wood-and-rope bridge that links Harchi's terraced slopes was washed away four times in surging glacial melt.
 One bridge, she said, should have lasted more than a decade.

-Banno, who is illiterate, and had not heard of climate change, said the bridge's fate scared the farmers.
+Banno, who is illiterate and had not heard of climate change, said the bridge's fate scared the farmers.
 They began coming out in the mornings, "just looking, just watching the river," she said.

 Pakistan's far north is an idyll of turquoise rivers coursing beneath slate mountains, with villages and orchards clinging to the steep slopes of the Himalayas, the Hindu Kush and the Karakoram ranges that crisscross this territory.
 They hold more than 7,000 glaciers, which have long supplied water to the hundreds of thousands of people who live among them.

-But they are melting at an accelerated pace, compared with when monitoring began nearly 50 years ago.
+But they are melting at an accelerated pace, compared with nearly 50 years ago, when monitoring began.
 Some are shrinking.
 More than 3,000 glaciers have formed unstable lakes.
 At least 30 are at risk of bursting, which can trigger ice avalanches and flash floods that bring down water, debris and boulders.

 The situation is only expected to worsen because temperatures in mountainous areas are rising faster than the global average.
 And "if we stick to the present emission trends, we'll lose two-thirds of our glaciers," said David Molden, director general of the International Center for Integrated Mountain Development, who recently authored a 627-page study about the mountain ranges.